//

 Numerical modelling can save significant time and cost at the design stage (Finite Element Analysis), as part of process acquisition, and through to assessing in-service performance (including fatigue modelling).
 TWI uses welding simulations as virtual tools to help understand how different processing conditions can influence the performance of welded fabrications.

-TWI’s expertise lies in its breadth of experience in applying and validating welding and joining simulations covering most metal alloys (and non-metallics) and industrial applications.
-By identifying the most suitable modelling approach, TWI can deliver effective and reliable solutions to meet our customer requirements.
-Examples of previous work on manufacturing process simulations include:
+TWI’s expertise lies in our breadth of experience in applying and validating welding and joining simulations, covering most metal alloys (and non-metallics) and industrial applications.
+By identifying the most suitable modelling approach, we can deliver effective and reliable solutions to meet our customer requirements.

 • Minimising the distortion of a complex, lightweight ship panel containing over 150 different welds by optimising weld sequence